rene369a/osticket-prereqs/README.md

 <img width="1670" alt="Screenshot 2023-08-17 at 1 36 05 PM" src="https://github.com/rene369a/osticket-prereqs/assets/142533276/3be3c31b-5237-4eaa-b56b-4a012ccb769b">
 </p>
 <p>
 Start off by signing in to Miscrosoft Azure (https://portal.azure.com), so we can create a resource group for our Windows 10 Virtual Machine.
-Then, type Resource Group in the search bar, click it and proceed with making a new Resource Group named "RG-osTicket".
+Then, search for Resource Groups, click it and proceed with making a new Resource Group named "RG-osTicket".
 Click a region where your Resource Group will be located, in this case West US 3.
 After, click review+create, let validation pass and click create.
 Congrats on creating your Resource Group, now we can continue with our Virtual Machine.
 </p>
 <br />